tino50370/SBA-Auth-App/README.md

-# Spring Boot JWT Authentication Example
+# Standard Bank Africa Spring Boot JWT Authentication App (Forage Job Simulation)

 This is a simple Spring Boot application that demonstrates how to implement JWT (JSON Web Token) based authentication and authorization using Spring Security.
 The application exposes two endpoints:
 1. `/authenticate`: Authenticates a user and returns a JWT token.